AntonLundd/portfolio-project-1/README.md

 - I took the form code from the CI [Love Running](https://github.com/AntonLundd/love-running) Project.

+- I took some of the media query code from the CI [Love Running](https://github.com/AntonLundd/love-running) Project.

+- The icons for the social media links I used was taken from [Fontawesome](https://fontawesome.com/).

 ### Media

 - The image in the about us section was taken from [Pexels](https://www.pexels.com/sv-se/).

-- The icons for the social media links I used was taken from [Fontawesome](https://fontawesome.com/).

 - The fonts I used was taken from [google fonts](https://fonts.google.com/).